paulross/xmlwriter/README.md

 I think that the reasons for this disappointment are these:

 * The design of the XML writer required the construction and destruction of many small objects and perhaps pybind11 does not shine here.
+To be fair any C/C++ solution would, most likely, behave the same way.
 * The Python standard library for base64 is written directly in C so one would not expect an improvement when going through pybind11's machinery.

 It just goes to show how careful you must be in your choice before you set out to migrate to pybind11.